gngster/reflection_project/README.md

-2. In the if-else block, I should have used `else-if` instead of just `if` also. take not of open closed principle -- open for extension, closed for modification
+2. In the if-else block, I should have used `else-if` instead of just `if` also. take note of open closed principle -- open for extension, closed for modification
 - don't touch existing code, because you will break code,
 - factory implementation , no business logic in factory so, it's not so tragic to have a switch case to choose which implementation to use, shouldn't have biz logic in factory, just switch statements
 - when you see a bigger if else block, start to think about using a design pattern (factory/strategy, etc)